run-x/opta-docs/content/en/docs/Tutorials/iam.md

 ---
-title: "IAM Guidance for Opta"
+title: "IAM Guidance"
-linkTitle: "IAM Guidance for Opta"
+linkTitle: "IAM"
 date: 2020-02-01
 description: >
    How to configure your iam to work with Opta